MertSenel/microservices-on-cloud-kubernetes-azure/README.md

 Then use the infrastructure to work on more advanced DevOps concepts.

-Some points I can think of right now:
+Some improvements I can think of right now:
 1- Learn and Practice with the Observability and Monitoring Tools
 2- Practice IaC and Pipeline Concepts, (GitHub Action provided here is not a good reference for proper CI/CD, they are quick and easy methods to keep everything  contained to a GitHub Repository)
 3- Practice Kubernetes Cluster Administration Operations, Upgrade Cluster Version, Scale-up, Scale-Out
 4- Setup Advanced Networking for Ingress.
 Currently project used unprotected HTTP protocol, having the traffic secured via SSL can be an improvement.
 5- Practice, more advanced load testing, stress testing and reliability testing (chaos monkey).
 6- Learn how to co-host multiple team's operations on a single AKS cluster (developing different services) using AKS Dev Spaces and Kubernetes namespaces in general.
+7- Build the application services from source, and customize them to integrate with Azure Application Insights for APM and Telemetry Logging.

 ## Access to deployed tools & dashboards